How Many Bell Peppers Per One Plant Produce? Maximizing Yield Output

 To get a plant that produces the highest number of bell peppers possible, you’ll need to overwinter the plant.
 There are two ways to do this: with supplemental lighting and without one.
 One way the bell pepper plant will continue to grow through the winter is if it goes dormant and waits until the spring to begin growing again.

-Without supplemental lighting or a warm area with large southern windows, you’ll want to leave the plant outdoors while temperatures drop and bring it in just before the first frost to help it enter a dormant stage naturally.
+You’ll want to leave the plant outside while temperatures drop if it lacks extra light or a warm area with big southern windows.
+Bring it in right before the first frost to help it enter a dormant stage naturally.

 Once spring comes around, break the bell pepper plant out of its dormant state by giving it more light and higher temperatures.
-If successfully overwintered, the plant will pick up where it left off and produce more bell peppers with a longer and earlier fruiting period.
+If it survives the winter, the plant will continue where it left off.
+It will make more bell peppers and start bearing fruit earlier.

 A bit of supplemental lighting should keep the plant growing minimally, and you don’t need to prune it back much.
 More serious indoor light can keep the bell pepper plant flowering and producing peppers all winter.